kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_types/aws_lambda/_index.md

 To use Gloo Edge in place of your AWS ALB or AWS API Gateway, you configure the `unwrapAsAlb` setting or the `unwrapAsApiGateway` setting (Gloo Edge Enterprise only, version 1.12.0 or later) in the [AWS `destinationSpec`]({{% versioned_link_path fromRoot="/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/options/aws/aws.proto.sk/" %}}) of the route to your Lambda upstream.
 These settings allow Gloo Edge to manipulate a response from an upstream Lambda in the same way as an AWS ALB or AWS API Gateway.

+Note that to use the `unwrapAsApiGateway` setting, your Lambda function must be capable of returning a response in the form that is required by an AWS API Gateway.
 Gloo Edge looks for a JSON response from the Lambda upstream that contains the following specific fields:
 - `body`: String containing the desired response body.
 - `headers`: JSON object containing a mapping from the desired response header keys to the desired response header values.
 - `multiValueHeaders`: JSON object containing a mapping from the desired response header keys to a list of the desired response header values to be mapped to that header key.